 “Oh my god!
 Why are you taking arts?”

 “But beta, you scored so well in boards.
-Shouldn’t you be taking up science?”
+Shouldn’t you be taking up commerce or science?”

 “I know you’re taking up arts because you simply want to enjoy and not study.”

 Ask any Arts student and he/she will be quick to tell you that they’ve heard one or all of the above statements when they were choosing their stream in junior college.
-Even today, people in India believe that Arts is taken up by people who don’t wish to do anything great in life and are studying just for the sake of it?
-Who’s put this notion in everyone’s heads that Arts is a field for backbenchers, underachievers or basically, losers?
-Some even go with the ideology that the field is for women and that it’s a convenient course for women because it provides you with an easy degree as you’re not going to be working anyway.
-But we all know that this is just a stupid ideology people have been conditioned to think because of everyone else’s thinking and because of what we’ve heard and seen since we were born.
+Even today, people in India believe that Arts is taken up by people who don’t wish to do anything great in life and/or are studying just for the sake of it.
+Who’s put this notion in everyone’s heads that Arts is a field for back-benchers and underachievers?
+Some even subscribe to the ideology that this stream is for women because it provides you with an easy degree as you’re not going to be working anyway.
+But at the end of the day this is just a nonsensical theory people have been conditioned to believe over the years.

-Simply because you think arts has no scope or it has courses that give more “work-from-home’ options, you think it’s a feminine course?
-You couldn’t possibly be more wrong.
-Arts has a wide array of options that no one was ever aware of.
-It’s like discovering the 97% undiscovered parts of the ocean.
-It is a highly misunderstood stream that’s highly burdened by false stereotyped thinking of people who form their judgments based on partially correct facts.
-Living in the 21st century, we very well know that no occupation is gender-restricted and that people have a very open thinking when it comes to taking up any occupation.
-So next time someone tries to shun your spirit by saying arts is a very feminine stream, recite the names of a few influential male personalities who have graduated from arts because there are many.
-Wilhelm Wundt, a man is considered to be the father of psychology, is just one such name.
+Simply because people tend to think that Arts has no scope or it has courses that give more “work-from-home’ options, it is assumed to be a feminine course.
+On the contrary, Arts has a wide array of options that a lot of people aren’t aware of.
+It’s like discovering the 97% undiscovered part of the ocean.
+It is a highly misunderstood stream that’s wrongly burdened by silly misconceptions.
+Living in the 21st century, we very well know that no occupation is gender-restricted and that people have an open thinking when it comes to taking up any occupation.
+So next time someone tries to shun your spirit by saying Arts is a very feminine stream, recite the names of a few influential male personalities who have graduated from Arts because there are many.
+Wilhelm Wundt, the man who is considered to be the father of psychology, is just one such name.
 Also, several influential economists all over the world are male.
 In conclusion, Arts is not a women’s stream and it’s time more people realized and accepted that.

 Every profession needs skilled and talented people.
-So It is completely wrong to think that people who score less are made for arts.
+So It is completely wrong to think that people who score less should opt for Arts.
 Firstly, your previous scores do not decide your aptitude for anything that you wish to study.
-Secondly, there is no official rule that people with good scores should abstain themselves from choosing the stream of arts.
-Arts is a theoretical subject with one of the deepest, knowledgeable which requires an uttermost understanding of various concepts.
-So the notion that one doesn’t need to be smart to take up is arts is not true at all.
-If you’re ever told to take up science because you scored well or take arts because you didn’t, ask them how will the monetary factors of our country get discussed (economists) or how will people suffering from mental health issues come out of their problems (psychologists) or how will one break the language barricade without having the correct knowledge of languages from the right person? (language professors).
-All these issues are very important and they will get sorted by people who graduate from arts so it is quite necessary for them to know what they are doing and if they’re good at it.
+Secondly, there is no official rule that people with good scores should abstain from choosing Arts.
+The notion that one doesn’t need to be smart to take up is Arts is not true at all.
+If you’re ever told to take up Science because you scored well or take Arts because you didn’t, ask them how will the monetary factors of our country get discussed (economists) or how will people suffering from mental health issues become better (psychologists) if there is nobody to help them?

 Stuck with how to convince your parents to let you pursue Arts?
 How To Convince Your Parents To Let You Pursue Your Passion